 2) Add Local Content to Your Website

-One way standard SEO overlaps with Map Pack SEO is via local website content.
+Standard SEO overlaps with Map Pack SEO via local website content.
 However, to utilize this method, you must include your website URL within your Google Business Profile under the website field.

 Once you’ve connected your website to your Google Business Profile, it can begin influencing your Map Pack rankings via web content.
 For example, adding a local landing page or a service page can increase your rankings on Google Maps for related queries.
 This is because Google associates your website’s content with your Google Business Profile.